Showing posts with label Baudelaire. Show all posts

 sept, 9,2023: short story notes: your car is halfway on my sister’s lawn.

-May 2, 2024: from my notes on Change from a dream: In my 20s I made some brief some brief ventures into the local music scene reciting my lyrics.
+May 2, 2024: from my notes on Change from a dream: In my 20s I made brief ventures into the local music scene reciting my lyrics.
 The first day I could get the Lancettes together, the bassist played surf music while the guitarist ventured into Led Zep, and the drummer Lance thought he was playing behind Captain Beefheart.
-That brief session felt like an eternity, but a few days later we did fun free gig on a Sunday afternoon bill in a room in the
+That brief session felt like an eternity, but a few days later we did a fun, free gig on a Sunday afternoon bill in a room in the UMBC Fine Arts building.

 Thursday, October 25, 2012